Leeds is home to an endless stream of fascinating architecture, but which buildings are the most interesting? We’ve rounded up 11 of the finest…

 The Laidlaw Library, University of Leeds, Woodhouse Lane, Leeds, West Yorkshire, LS2 9JT.

 The Corn Exchange is, without a doubt, one of the finest buildings in Leeds.
 It dates back to 1864 and was designed by renowned architect Cuthbert Brodrick.
 With a huge domed roof and intricate Italian-style masonry, you can’t miss it, but the best is yet to come.
-Step inside and you’ll be met with a vast space – it’s 26.2 metres from the basement to the roof, which is the highlight of the space.
-Look up and you’ll see a steel lattice and timber crosshatch pattern with two massive roof lights that were designed to shed light on the goods below.
+Step inside and you’ll be met with a vast space – it’s 26.2 metres from the basement to the roof, which is the highlight of the iconic structure.
+Look up and you’ll see a steel lattice and timber crosshatch pattern with two massive roof lights that were designed to shed light on the goods on sale below.

 Corn Exchange, Call Lane, Leeds, West Yorkshire, LS1 7BR.